 Direct installation of cost-effective energy efficiency measures in the home (determined on a home-specific basis) which can include: efficient lighting products; hot water conservation measures (water heater insulation, water heater pipe insulation and energy-saving showerheads and aerators); replacement of inefficient refrigerators; thermostats; insulation upgrades (attic, wall, etc.); blower door-guided air sealing; duct sealing and repair; heating/cooling equipment maintenance and other dwelling-specific measures

 NJ SHARES Helps with Water Bills

 New Jersey American Water (NJAW) - NJ SHARES administers the NJAW H2O Help to Others Program™.
 Customers who qualify may receive a grant of up to $500 and/or a discount on their monthly fixed service charge.
 Their Low Income Payment Program (LIPP) is designed to assist New Jersey American Water’s most economically challenged customers.
 This aid can be equivalent to as much as 20% of a customer’s monthly bill, depending on eligibility.
 For both programs, applicants must be 200% or below FPL, made a good faith payment of $100 within 90 days of applying, and be at risk of shutoff.
 Applications are taken through the NJ SHARES agency network or online.
-For more Information, call 1.800.272.1325.
+For more information, visit NJAW or call 1.800.272.1325.

 NJ SHARES administers a water assistance program for Suez Water (formerly United Water) customers in need.
 There is no income guideline for the program.
 Customers must be experiencing a financial crisis, have to make a good faith payment of $20 within 90 days prior to applying to qualify for a maximum grant of $100.
 Applications are administered through the NJ SHARES agency network or online.
 Learn more and apply online here or call 1.888.942.8080.